arthurshime3/9357/ReadMe.md

 ## Overview
-Welcome to the Installation Guide for the Food As Medicine Initiative Meal Planning Application, which was created by a collaboration between Grady Memorial Hospital and Georgia Tech Computer Science Spring 2020 Senior Design Team 9357.
-This guide will show the software's release information and installation procedures.
+Welcome to the Installation Guide for the Food As Medicine Initiative Meal Planning Application, which was created by a collaboration between Grady Memorial Hospital and Georgia Tech Computer Science Spring 2020 Junior Design Team 9357.
+This guide will show the software's release information and installation procedure.

 ## Release Update - April 20, 2020
 Version 1.0.1

 ### New Features
 * New Software Releases
-  * User can interact with the intuitive User Interface
+  * User can interact with the intuitive user interface
   * User can register a new account using email address
     * User can log in with their email address
     * User can log out of the system
   * User can input person physiological data to create person, unique meal plans
     * User's data is stored in a secure database
     * Database created with MongoDB
-    * Spoonacular APIs are able to provide the system with meal data
+    * Spoonacular API has provided the system with meal data
-  * Perfected an algorithms to create a curated meal plan based on user inputs
+  * Perfected an algorithm to create a curated meal plan based on user inputs
   * Created PDF export documents for meal plans and grocery list
     * Added checkboxes for user after each ingredient in grocery list
     * Exporting PDFs are now implemented and working